AdobeDocs/campaign-classic.pt-BR/help/platform/using/generic-imports-and-exports.md

 >[!NOTE]
 >
->As exportações e importações são configuradas em modelos dedicados que são executados por meio de workflows através de atividades de **[!UICONTROL Importação]** e **[!UICONTROL Exportação]**.
+>Exports and imports are configured in dedicated templates executed through workflows via the **[!UICONTROL Import]** and **[!UICONTROL Export]** activities.
 Elas podem ser repetidas automaticamente de acordo com um agendamento, por exemplo, para automatizar a troca de dados entre vários sistemas de informações.
-Se necessário, é possível criar uma importação ou exportação ocasional por meio das opções **[!UICONTROL Profiles and Targets > Jobs > Generic imports and exports]** no Adobe Campaign.
+If necessary, you can create an occasional import or export via the **[!UICONTROL Profiles and Targets > Jobs > Generic imports and exports]** node of the Adobe Campaign tree.

 É possível: